-Privatization along Dutch lines, with private health insurance, publicly-owned hospitals and subsidies for low incomes, wouldn’t be such a bad idea.
+Privatization along Dutch lines, with private health insurance, publicly-owned hospitals and subsidies for low incomes, wouldn’t be a bad idea.
 The Netherlands has ranked number one in the Euro Health Consumer Index (PDF) for the last three years.
 Britain places fifteen out of 35 countries.

-But such an overhaul is unlikely so long as the British continue to disregard the evidence and believe their health system is already superior.
+But such an overhaul is unlikely so long as the British continue to disregard the evidence and believe their health care system is already superior.
 (A problem that will sound familiar to Americans.)

-There are changes that could be made within the current system to save money and improve outcomes:
+Short of an overhaul, there are changes that could be made within the current system to save money and improve outcomes: